PDD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That PDD Holdings Inc. F/K/A Pinduoduo Inc. Investors With Substantial Losses Have Opp...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-15, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PDD Holdings Inc. f/k/a Pinduoduo Inc. (“PDD” or“the Company”) (NASDAQ: PDD) and certain of its officers.
+NEW YORK, Aug.
+18, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PDD Holdings Inc. f/k/a Pinduoduo Inc. ("PDD" or "the Company") (NASDAQ: PDD ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired PDD securities between April 30, 2021, and June 25, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/PDD .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired PDD securities between April 30, 2021, and June 25, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/PDD .

 Case Details